wusai2333/trib/doc/lab2.md

 ```

 This function takes a bin storage, and returns an implementation of
 `trib.Server`.
-The returned instance then will serve as an service
+The returned instance then will serve as a service
 front-end that takes Tribbler service function calls, and translates
 them into key-value pair bin storage calls.
 This front-end should be
-stateless, thread safe, and ready to be killed at any time.
+stateless, concurrency safe, and ready to be killed at any time.
 This
 means that at any time during its execution on any call, the back-end
 key-value pair storage always needs to stay in a consistent state.
 Also, note that one front-end might be taking multiple concurrent